alantech/iasql/site/blog/tutorials/prisma.md

 Make sure to copy the PostgreSQL connection string as you will not see it again.

-## Add the necessary cloud services to the hosted database
+## Add the necessary cloud services to the PostgreSQL database

-Use the `iasql_install` SQL function to install [modules](/docs/module) into the hosted database.
+Use the `iasql_install` SQL function to install [modules](/docs/module) into the PostgreSQL database.

 ```sql
 SELECT * from iasql_install(